sl2902/credit_churn_prediction/README.md

 ### Model serving

-The MLOps pipeline is fully dockerised (Make sure to install Docker and docker-compose) and can be easily deployed via the following steps:
+Install docker and docker-compose for your OS before building the MLOps pipeline because the solution is fully dockerised.
+The steps to serve the model inside a docker container are listed below:

 1. Clone the `credit_churn_predicton` repository locally: